miayuxin/statistical-analysis/README.md

 # Exploratory-Data-Analysis
-This repository is based on material from the book: Think Stats (Second edition) by Allen B. Downey.
+This repository is based on material: Think Stats (Second edition) by Allen B. Downey.
 I covered below solutions of some chapter exercersices in this book to deepen my understanding of the statistics.

 1. Exploratory Data Analysis